Biometrics in schools

-Biometrics in schools refers to the use of biometric data such as fingerprints and facial recognition to identify students.
+Some schools use biometric data such as fingerprints and facial recognition to identify students.
 This may be for daily transactions in the library or canteen or for monitoring absenteeism and behavior control.
 In 2002, Privacy International raised concerns that tens of thousands of UK school children were being fingerprinted by schools, often without the knowledge or consent of their parents.
 The supplier, Micro Librarian Systems, which uses technology similar to that used in prisons and the military, estimated that 350 schools throughout Britain were using such systems.
 In 2007, it was estimated that 3,500 schools are using such systems.
 Some schools in Belgium and the US have followed suit.
 Concerns have been raised by a number of groups, who suggest the harms far outweigh any putative benefits.

 Definition

 Biometrics are unique physical or behavioral characteristics which can be used to automatically identify individuals.
 Biometric technologies capture, process and measure these characteristics electronically and compare them against existing records to create a highly accurate identity management capability.